Bhaveshanjana/Uber/README.md

 This repository contains the codebase for an Uber application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).

-## Current Features
+## Current Progress
+- **Project Setup**:
-- Complete project setup with the MERN stack.
+  - MERN stack initialization.
-- User and Captain authentication (signup, login, logout).
+- **User and Captain authentication**:
+  - Signup, login, and logout functionality.
+- **User & Captain Interfaces**:
-- Landing page for User and Captain:
+  - User-friendly mobile design only for both User and Captain.
-  - Seamless mobile-phone based UI for signing up and logging in.
-  - Dedicated flows for User and Captain interfaces.
+  - Seamless navigation between interfaces.
+- **Location & Vehicle Selection**:
+  - Users can select their location "hard coded value for now".
+  - Users can choose their desired vehicle.

 ## Folder Structure
 - `Frontend`: Built using React.js for a modern and dynamic user experience.
 - `Backend`: Built using Node.js and Express.js, with secure APIs and database integration.

+## Contribution 🤝
+Feel free to contribute!
+Please follow the contributing guidelines.

 ---

-This file will be updated as the project progresses.
+# This file will be updated as the project progresses.